A Moving Picture: Singles

 "Watchtower" was released on 20 August 2012, as the lead single from the album.
 The track features vocals from Ed Sheeran, was produced by Labrinth and features a sample of the original version, recorded by Bob Dylan.
 The music video was recorded in the form of a short film, with edited versions being used for television airplay.
-It peaked at #7 on the UK Singles Chart, becoming Devlin's most successful single to date.
-"Off With Their Heads" was released on 10 October 2012, as the second single from the album.
+It peaked at No. 7 on the UK Singles Chart, becoming Devlin's most successful single to date.
+"Off with Their Heads" was released on 10 October 2012, as the second single from the album.
 The track features vocals from fellow rapper Wretch 32, and was released shortly after its premiere on BBC Radio 1 Xtra.
 The music video features Devlin and Wretch performing the track in a deserted underground warehouse.
-It peaked at #62 on the UK Singles Chart.
+It peaked at No. 34 on the UK Dance Singles Chart.
 "Rewind" was released a week prior to the album, on 28 January 2013.
 The track samples the original version of the track, and features vocals from the original artist, Diane Birch.
 It was originally due for release on 22 October 2012, but was delayed as the album was also pushed back until 2013.
 Devlin premiered the song during his gig as part of the BBC Radio 1Xtra festival during the first week of November 2012.